Video Game / The Lion King

 - Jungle Japes: "Hakuna Matata."

-- Killer Gorilla: Subverted in that he's not actively attacking Simba, only throwing coconuts at him, because apparently he wants to be left alone.
+- Killer Gorilla: The boss in the "Hakuna Matata" level is a gorilla.
+He's a Downplayed example: he's not actively attacking Simba, only throwing coconuts at Simba because apparently he wants to be left alone.
 It doesn't stop him from being the toughest boss in the game.

 - Lava Surfing: Done in the "Be Prepared" level by Simba on a stalactite.

 - Ledge Bats: These appear in the "Be Prepared" lava level: at one point you have to ride a river of lava on a floating rock.
 A very small rock.
 Any wrong move, and you fall in the lava.
 As you float further across the river, several bats awaken and try to hurt you.
 Being hurt pushes Simba back by about a meter, which is more than enough to make him fall into the lava.

 - Lethal Lava Land: Level 8, "Be Prepared".
 Especially egregious as the level is not based on any scene in the movie.
 Yes, there is lava during the song of the same name in the film, but Simba doesn't appear in it, and it happens much earlier.
 Doesn't change the fact that it is a tough stage.
 Apparently they developed the game prior to the release of the movie, and based it on storyboards.
 There was allegedly supposed to be a scene where Simba dodges geysers as he passes through the elephant graveyard, but they cut it.